michaelleonarderickson/Persona/README.md

 Contact Information

     Contact Details for Further Inquiries:
-        For any inquiries, support requests, or feedback, users can reach out to the Project Viddorah team through various channels.
+        For any inquiries, support requests, or feedback, users can reach out to the Persona PHI team through various channels.

         Contact Email: [Pending] - For direct communication with the project team.